techidaily/site-win11-tips/source/_posts/efficiently-shifting-your-powertoys-profile-to-another-pc.md

  The backup of your PowerToys settings has now been saved to your chosen folder.
 If you change a setting and click backup again, a new backup file will be created alongside the first.

- PowerToys is updated regularly, with new features like[File Locksmith](https://www.makeuseof.com/powertoys-file-locksmith-guide/) added from time to time.
+ PowerToys is updated regularly, with new features like [File Locksmith](https://www.makeuseof.com/powertoys-file-locksmith-guide/) added from time to time.
 Your backups are dated, so you can create a new one each time a tool is added and still be able to recognize the backup.

 ## How to Transfer and Restore the PTB Backup File

  You can now transfer the backup file to your second PC and restore the settings to the clean installation of PowerToys.

 1. Open the folder where your backup was saved and copy the PTB file to a removable drive.
-You could also use any of the methods covered in our guide on[how to transfer files from one PC to another](https://www.makeuseof.com/tag/5-ways-to-transfer-files-from-one-computer-to-another/) .
+You could also use any of the methods covered in our guide on [how to transfer files from one PC to another](https://www.makeuseof.com/tag/5-ways-to-transfer-files-from-one-computer-to-another/) .
 2. Copy the file from the transfer media to the backup folder for PowerToys on your new PC.
 The default folder location is**C:\\Users\\YourUserName\\Documents\\PowerToys** .
 ![restoring PowerToys settings in Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/powertoys-restore.jpg)
 3. Open PowerToys and select the**General** tab.
 At the bottom of the**General options** , click the**Restore** button.